a-xpk/ps3-visual-retailkit/README.md

 This overlay is for personal use.
 It does **not** modify the real firmware stored in `/dev_flash`.
 Use responsibly — do not distribute firmware modifications.

+## CREDITS TO:
+a-xpk on github
+rj3y on discord
+fortumart.com on snapchat